Harald-U/docker-101/index.md

 This workshop is based on the [Docker 101 Tutorial](https://www.docker.com/101-tutorial/){:target="_blank"}, created by Docker and others.
 I wanted to focus on different aspects hence the fork.

 For this workhop I used the original Docker 101 Todo app and a great deal of the original texts from the [Docker 101 Github repo](https://github.com/docker/getting-started){:target="_blank"}.
-A big thanks to Docker.
-Inc. for placing their work under an Apache 2.0 license.
+A big thanks to Docker, Inc. for placing their work under an Apache 2.0 license.

 ## Objectives